 Is your roof ready for fall?
 A lot of homeowners aren’t very good about roofing upkeep.
 Sure, a new asphalt shingle roof carries a return on investment of about 62%, but that fabulous ROI can sharply plummet if proper roof inspections and roof repairs aren’t done periodically.
+Read on to make sure your roof is ready for fall.

 You don’t need professional roofers to tell you that roofs are expensive.
 You already know that.
 You want that investment to last as long as possible, right?
 We thought you might.
 We’re entering the two seasons that are the toughest on roofing, so starting with autumn we’re going to give you some things to look out for that’ll keep your roof in tip-top shape as the leaves start falling harder.